 Pastry cream is a thick custard that can be used as a filling for any number of cakes, tarts or pastries like eclairs, creme puff or danishes.
 With so many uses of pastry cream , making pastry cream is one of those basic must know for anyone who are into baking.
 It’s amazing how this simple cream could actually make a big difference to your bake goodies.
-They can be flavored in variety of ways too , although Vanilla is the most common one.
-This is very simple and quick, let’s get started!
+They can be flavored in variety of ways too.
+Although Vanilla is the most common one, Caramel or Chocolate great options too.
+This is a very simple and quick, recipe to make, let’s get started!

 - 3/4 cup heavy cream (Do not use non fat or skim, or any non dairy like Almond Milk , Soy Milk etc)